RachanaVenati/Visualization_music/README.md

 20-AUG-2024
 1. Make the year filter common for both the visualizations.
+2. Boxplot(Dyah)
-2. Implement a calendar heat map(Rachana,Dyah)
+3. Implement a calendar heat map(Rachana)
-3. Start implementing geo map (krishna).
+4. Start implementing geo map (krishna).

    1.First implement for all years by picking up nationality from the dataset and choosing the continent.

 05-AUG-2024
-1.Normalize the calendar color values(done)
+1.Normalize the calendar color values(Rachana)

-2.Add scale to calendar heatmap(done)
+2.Add scale to calendar heatmap(Rachana)

 3.Bar chart instead of dropdowns(Dyah)

-4.Show countries with zero points with a different color.(done)
+4.Show countries with zero points with a different color.(Rachana)

 5. Implement to select country and show the respective details on the calendar heatmap (Rachana, Krishna).